Electroless Nickel Plating - Micro Crystalline to Amorphous Hard Nickel Phosphorus Coating

 Electroless Nickel plating (EN), also known as autocatalytic nickel, is a micro crystalline to amorphous, hardenable nickel-phosphorous alloy coating.
 It offers a good barrier coating corrosion resistance.
 Electroless nickel is generally applied to a thickness range of 25 to 150 microns (0.0001” to 0.0015”) typically does not require further surface finishing, machining or grinding after plating.

-The autocatalytic reaction between nickel and reducing agent in the plating bath deposits nickel onto metal substrates without the use of anodes and electrical current, hence the name “electroless”.
+During the electoles nickel plating process, the autocatalytic reaction between nickel and reducing agent in the plating bath deposits nickel onto metal substrates without the use of anodes and electrical current, hence the name “electroless”.
 Since no high or low current densities exist, a very uniform thickness of deposits over irregular shapes can be achieved.

 Phosphorous content in the coating can range from 5% to 12%.
 U.S. Chrome offers “Mid-Phos” (5% to 8%P) and “High-Phos” (10% to 12%) electroless nickel plating services.

 Electroless nickel can be heat treated at relatively low temperatures (400° to 450°C) to achieve higher hardness (up to 1000 HVN); however, corrosion resistance is reduced.

 For many applications, electroless nickel plating is applied as a barrier coating under Hard Chromium to provide the ultimate in corrosion and wear resistance.

 Features & Benefits